 Does not cover: medical or dietary advice, country-by-country bans (we ship FSSAI status only until per-country claims are individually source-verified), nutrition label decoding, OCR of pack photos, or any prescriptive should-you-eat-this guidance.
 If you have an allergy, condition, or specific dietary need, consult a doctor or a registered dietitian.

-calorie calculatorCount calories in Indian meals.
+bmi calculatorCount calories in Indian meals.
 Pick roti, dal, sabzi, rice, biryani, idli, dosa.
 Live total with protein, carbs, fat, fiber.

 meal calorie counter